 Continue reading...

-I grew up in a city where I played inside or in a fenced park with close supervision.
-On the weekends, I stayed with my grandparents in the suburbs.
-My mom’s youngest sister Mimi was in charge.
-She felt like a sister with three years between us and a room to share.
-We roamed freely,
+I grew up in New York City where I either played inside or in park with adult supervision.
+There was no roaming.
+On the weekends, I often stayed with my grandparents in the suburbs.
+My mom’s youngest sister Mimi was responsible for me most of the time.
+In many ways, she was my older sister.

 Continue reading...